Explore some of our current research projects in Social Anthropology.

-Olga Ulturgasheva works on this project which is led by the University of Alaska Fairbanks and is funded by the National Science Foundation.
 The goal of the project is to discover indigenous patterns of adaptive and resilient responses to critical situations through an exchange of knowledge between members of two arctic communities in Alaska and Siberia.

 Specifically, Chika explores how various actors design, learn, embody, and export/import Japanese disaster preparedness (bosai) education/training efforts around the world, particularly in Chile.

 She explores the possibility that 'playful' approaches such as using child-friendly games can be effective methods for translating values across countries and embedding preparedness in people's everyday lives.